 There is an entire phase in the SDLC dedicated to software testing.
 Traditionally, it’s done after the developers have finished building the software – it’s handed over to the testing team to perform tests on it.
 This is, in my opinion, the most important part of the SDLC process.

-The reason it’s so important is that it is the major factor in getting good quality software.
+The importance of software testing is that it is the major factor in getting good quality software.
 Developing software that works and works well is the ultimate aim of a project, and the testing stage is where this is done.

 The software testing phase can be broken down into smaller stages, each of which have their own importance: